 Social platforms are getting knee-deep in the searching game too.
 There are 2 billion searches on Facebook every day, and these searches include content as well as people.
 Google alone has 3.5 daily billion searches.

 Have you noticed the little ‘Trending’ section on Facebook?
 How does Facebook decide what has received enough traction to be featured here?
 Ultimately it has to be the quality of the links, and this means how useful they are considered.

-Title tags and meta descriptions still matter.
-Google has been playing around with the lengths of these this year, so keep abreast of current best practice.
+- Title tags and meta descriptions still matter.
+Google has been playing around with the lengths of these this year, so keep abreast of current best practices.

-SEO is responsible for bringing you potential customers.
+SEO is responsible for bringing new customers to you.
 This doesn't just mean leads (what's the value in a non-qualified lead, really?) but the right prospects who are willing to at least consider your products and services.
 If you don’t think about your SEO then you are limiting the reach you could have with your products or services.
 And that means decreasing your potential ROMI.

 Keyword research can be time-heavy, even if it doesn’t take long for an expert to implement their recommendations on-page.
 Optimising your website technically shouldn’t be brushed to the side; your website’s health will directly impact the success of every campaign it touches.

 If your customers can’t find you, then your marketing strategy might need a review.
 Focus on your pages' quality.
 It makes life easier for search engines, social media platforms, and your actual readers to perceive (and rank) you as a reliable source.
 In turn, this makes it easier for you to generate leads that actually close.
 We don't need to tell you what this means for your bottom line.

 - The 6 Key Benefits of Performing an SEO Audit

 - Location-based SEO: How to Rank for a Targeted Area [Beginner's Guide]

 Learn more about how to master search trends and see ROI from your inbound marketing efforts by downloading our free ebook below.